Sherwin Williams High Reflective White: a TRUE white paint colour?

 Learn all about Samplize HERE

-If I’m painting my walls High Reflective White, what’s the best white paint colour for my trim?
+If I’m painting my walls High Reflective White, what’s the best white paint colour for my trim or cabinets?

 HIGH REFLECTIVE WHITE!
 That’s right, I would do the same colour on the walls, trim and ceilings and just let the change in sheen do any shifting for you (and there will be shifting).

-This is the tricky part to explain.
-High Reflective White is actually a BASE that’s used to create other white paint colours; its original intention wasn’t to be used as an actual paint colour.
+High Reflective White is actually a BASE that’s used to create other white paint colours; its intention isn’t to be used as an actual paint colour.
 However, Sherwin includes it in the fan deck and I, for one, have used it DOZENS AND DOZENS OF TIMES.

 Why isn’t it used as a ‘colour’?
 It doesn’t have enough tint/colourant in it to offer any hide.
 ‘Hide’ refers to how well a colour covers another colour.
 If you take Sherwin Williams High Reflective White off the shelf as it is, you’ll be five coats deep and might STILL SEE your old colour through it.